Snowflake-Labs/sfquickstarts/site/sfguides/src/fivetran_vineyard_assistant_chatbot/fivetran_vineyard_assistant_chatbot.md

 - How to create the chatbot via Snowflake Streamlit

 ### What you'll need
 - All you’ll need is a modern browser like Chrome.
-Fivetran provides you the data, SQL, and Python
+Fivetran provides you the data, SQL, and Python.

 ### What you'll build
 - A GenAI, RAG-based wine assistant chatbot in Snowflake for over 700+ real wineries in California!